nlathia/kettle-cli/README.md

 This CLI has three primary commands:

-* `operator init` is a one-off command that sets up the tool with your preferences (for cloud provider, programming language, etc.)
+* `kettle init` is a one-off command that sets up the tool with your preferences (for cloud provider, programming language, etc.)
-* `operator create <name>` creates a directory containing all the boiler plate code that you need to get going.
+* `kettle create <name>` creates a directory containing all the boiler plate code that you need to get going.
-* `operator deploy <path>` deploys the code in that directory to the cloud.
+* `kettle deploy <path>` deploys the code in that directory to the cloud.

 ## Pre-requisites